jygastaud/jygastaud.github.io/content/article/docker-buildx-upgrade/index.en.md

 +++
 title = "Upgrade Buildx in Docker CLI"
+Description = """
+How to update Buildx in Docker.

+Docker CLI includes the buildx plugin to extend the build functions of Docker.

+Problem, the available and pre-packaged version is not up to date with the latest developments.

+If you want to take advantage of the latest developments, you will need to update.
+"""
-Description = "How to get the last version of buildx in Docker" Categories = ["DevOps", "Docker"]
+Categories = ["DevOps", "Docker"]
 Tags = ["Docker", "Buildx", "Tips", "ubuntu"] image = "docker-logo.png"